Expand Cut Tags

 [personal profile] ysabetwordsmith

-Today is sunny, humid, and hot.
+Today is mostly sunny and mild.

 I fed the birds.
 I've seen a few sparrows and house finches.